trevorsandy/lpub3d/mainApp/docs/README.txt

-LPub3D 2.2.0.1.806 (30 03 2018 02:28:32)
+LPub3D 2.2.0.1.807 (30 03 2018 02:44:20)

 Features and enhancements
 ------------
+Fix - Add import colours from alternate colour-code file when defined.
+If an alternate colour code file is defined in Preferences, give this file precedence over LDConfig.ldr.

 Fix - Spelling for default fade colour name.
-LDConfig.ldr usesUK spelling for Grey vs. US spelling, Gray.
+LDConfig.ldr uses UK spelling for Grey vs. US spelling, Gray.

 Fix: Add recursive function to clear Page CSI cache.
 This correction enables clearing all associated CSI image generation artifacts which may include multiple ldr and image files for nested callouts.